-The establishment has been licensed by the HTA since April 2007, and received a routine site visit inspection in June 2009.
-This report describes the second routine site visit inspection of the establishment that took place in May 2012.
-The inspectors interviewed staff involved with licensable activities, inspected the mortuary and histopathology laboratory and reviewed documentation.
-The identifiers and storage locations of two deceased persons, and records of the admission, PM examination and release to a funeral director of a further two deceased persons, were audited.
-No anomalies were found in either audit.
+The establishment has been licensed by the HTA since January 2009.
+It received a routine site visit inspection in August 2009.
+This report describes the second, routine, site visit inspection of the establishment in September 2012.
+The inspectors interviewed staff involved with licensable activities, visually inspected the mortuary body store and PM suite, and reviewed documentation.
+An audit of the identifiers and storage locations of two deceased persons revealed no anomalies.
+An audit of records of the admission, PM examination and release to a funeral director of a further four deceased persons revealed no anomalies.
+However, it was seen that details of one deceased person had not been transcribed from the temporary register used by funeral directors to record admission into the mortuary register.